When the Curious Abandon Honesty: Federated Learning Is Not Private: Existing Data Reconstruction Attacks

+Passive attackers performing data reconstruction attacks in FL can simply observe the received gradients but not maliciously manipulate the protocol.
 Phong~\etal~\cite{Phong.2017Privacy} were the first to show how gradients leak information that can be used to recover training data from single neurons or linear layers.
-Recent work~\cite{Phong.2017Privacy,Wang.2019Beyond,Zhu.2020Deep,Zhao.2020iDLG,Geiping.2020Inverting,Yin.2021See} proposed that the \cp or \users involved in FL training launch data reconstruction attacks based on either training a Generative Adversarial Network \cite{goodfellow2014generative} (GAN) or solving a second order optimization problem.
-Table~\ref{tab:ComparisionAttacks} summarizes these data reconstruction attacks (described below) and compares them with our attack.
+Recent work~\cite{Hitaj.2017Deep,Phong.2017Privacy,Wang.2019Beyond,Zhu.2020Deep,Zhao.2020iDLG,Geiping.2020Inverting,Yin.2021See,sun2020provable} proposed that the \cp or \users involved in FL training launch data reconstruction attacks based on either training a Generative Adversarial Network \cite{goodfellow2014generative} (GAN) or solving a second order optimization problem.

-\myparagraph{Class-wise Representation Reconstruction Attacks}.
-Hitaj~\etal~\cite{Hitaj.2017Deep} were the first to propose a GAN-based data reconstruction attack, called DMU-GAN.
-The attacker must know the dataset's classes, and the reconstructed data points are generic representations of class-wise properties rather than individual \user data points or classes.
-Wang~\etal~\cite{Wang.2019Beyond} suggested mGAN-AI, which extends DMU-GAN's reconstruction attack to per-\user class-wise representations, but still does not extract individual data points.
-Additionally, both methods require access to data from the same distribution as the \users' data. \cite{sun2020provable} observes that class-wise representations are embedded in model updates even without the need to reconstruct them using a GAN, and suggest defenses.